hetang/InstagramClient/README.md

  * [x] Advanced: Display each user profile image using a RoundedImageView
  * [x] Advanced: Display a nice default placeholder graphic for each image during loading
  * [x] Advanced: Improve the user interface through styling and coloring
+ * [x] Bonus: Allow user to view all comments for an image within a dialog fragment

 Walkthrough of all user stories: